algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

  *We are mostly focusing on the features that replicate the original gameplay.
 We might add some features that the team want to add to make the game original.*

 ### 4) Restriction of the project
- The level is not **randomised**.
-We wont include different landscape such as the river and its content.
+ The level is **randomised** but because the Go_Board limits us, We wont include different landscape such as the river and its content.
 We wont include any decoration of the map in the game.
 The cars will be in 7 by 8 bits while the frog will be 8 by 8bits.

 ### 5) Project Analysis:
 * Our project will include a black background / grid where the frogs will cross.
 * Cars will pass in a random cycle making the game unpredictable.
 * The levels will **have their speed increased**.
+(Idea for speed increase: Lvl 1: Speed of 100.
+Every Two levels, the speed increase by 2%, reaching a maximum value of 150% otherwise the frog wont be able to cross the road and would be inta-killed.)

 *As the Go_Board is limited the Project wont have the same features as the original game:*
 * To finish a level, only one Frog is required to cross the road.